goatsefl/CampIn/README.md

 A place where people can search, create and make a camp.
 ## This app will have it's own documentation, it will be a bit different than others, wherein, the documentation will follow a specific technology usage before implementing inside the webapp.
 ### Mostly probably, it will be specific to Indian geography, if not, under developmenet the country might change to America if the required data is not found.

+`models` consists of model Schema, `camp.js`
+`seeds` Consists of three files called `cities.js`,`index.js` and `places.js`, this directory is used to get literal raw data which in index.js, the data has been formatted and stored in the database under the collections camp-in.